 The NCAA tournament officially tipped off Tuesday night, as did the NIT, which has BTN.com web editor Brent Yarina’s attention divided between the tourney and the future.
 It’s very early to entertain the 2012-13 season, admittedly, but there are important questions Big Ten teams will address, as soon as the coming days or weeks.

 In Wednesday’s web links, we look at what some of the Big Ten beat writers are saying about their school’s chances in the NCAA tournament, which tips Thursday for three Big Ten teams.
 Also, find links and my thoughts on a trio of Big Ten big men who are filling equally big roles for Indiana and Michigan State.
 There’s some football talk in here, too, as coaches discuss position changes.
 Find it all in this post.

 Iowa ran past Dayton (recap) and Northwestern survived a potential buzzer-beating defeat against Akron (recap) in first-round NIT action Tuesday night.
 Catch up on both games on our BTN.com scoreboard and get stats, recaps and BTN.com Tom Dienhart’s analysis in this post.
 Also, don’t forget to bookmark the NIT bracket.

 Find out more about: Hoops Rapid Recaps

-It’s time to release my latest Big Ten men’s hoops power rankings.
+The NCAA tourney tips Tuesday night, meaning it’s time to release my final 2012 Big Ten men’s hoops power rankings.
 The rankings are not meant to mimic the Big Ten standings.
 What fun would that be?
 They aren’t scientific, either.
 They’re simply my thoughts on where each Big Ten team stands right now and who would win on a neutral court.
 Agree?
 Disagree?
 Tweet @BTNBrentYarina or leave your comments below.
-See Brent’s rankings in this post.